All Episodes

 So his writing career is about 25 years.

-And he wrote a library of books at the highest level of literary and philosophical achievement.
+years and he wrote a library of books at the highest level of literary and philosophical achievement.

-So, I mean, he's one of the great geniuses, dictated to three or four secretaries simultaneously, like a chess master, you know, moving from chessboard to chessboard.
+So, I mean, he's one of the great geniuses, dictated to three or four secretaries simultaneously, like a chessmaster, you know, moving from chessboard to chessboard.

-He would dictate, you know, an Aristotle commentary, a Bible commentary, part of the Summa, and then a sermon or something.
+He would dictate, you know, Aristotle commentary, a Bible commentary, part of the Summa, and then a sermon or something.

 And he would just go around like that dictating.

-And they say in the afternoon, he took a little nap and would dictate in his sleep.
+And they say in the afternoon, he took a little nap.

-That is how I do my tweets.
+That is actually at the Daily Wire, that is how I do my tweets.

 That happens.

-And the reasoning was citing the negative connotation of the word secret.
+The reasoning was citing the negative connotation of the word secret.

 Yeah.